Aadu Magaadra Bujji

 Aadu Magaadra Bujji is a 2013 Indian Telugu-language romantic action comedy film directed by debutante director Krishna Reddy Gangadhasuu and starring Sudheer Babu, Asmita Sood and Poonam Kaur in the lead roles.
-The film is jointly produced by M Subbareddy and S N Reddy under SNR Films India Pvt Ltd and Colours & Claps Entertainments banner.
-Music is composed by Sri Kommineni.
+Music is composed by Sri.

 Plot

-Siddhu (Sudheer), a naughty easy-going guy, falls in love with Indu (Asmita Sood).
+Siddhu (Sudheer Babu), a naughty easy-going guy, falls in love with Indu (Asmita Sood).
 But Indu is the sister of Cherry (Ranadheer), who keeps on protecting his sister from others’ eyes.
 But on the other hand, Cherry loves Anjali (Poonam Kaur), the sister-in-law of a dangerous man Bujji aka Shankar (Ajay).
 How things move among these people, how Siddhu plays with Shankar forms the main story.